Work Permits Explained and How to Legally Work in the U.S.

 How to Apply for a Work Permit

 To apply for a work permit, you must confirm eligibility, complete Form I-765, and submit required documents like proof of immigration status and identification.
 Applications must be submitted to USCIS with an associated fee, typically between $410 and $495.
-Processing times can range from 2-7 months.
+Processing times can range from 2 to 7 months.
 Attorney Wogwu helps ensure your application is accurate and complete.

 Other Options for Legal Work